 Q: Can my relative or a friend be present in court instead of me?

 A: No, a relative, even a close one, such as a mother or brother cannot legally be in court instead of you.
 The court must issue a warrant to retain jurisdiction over the defendant.
-If you do not have an attorney who can represent you in court under Penal Code 977 authority, the court must issue a bench warrant and set bail.
+If you do not have a Los Angeles Criminal Defense attorney or Los Angeles DUI Attorney who can represent you in court under Penal Code 977 authority, the court must issue a bench warrant and set bail.
 If you were released with a bond, the court must forfeit the bond and set new bail on the warrant.
 If the warrant is issued, police can go to look for you and arrest you on the spot.

 Q. What if I am a victim and I received a subpoena to appear in court and I don’t want to go?